 Jim Dine is celebrated for his graphic, illustrative style and universal imagery.
 His poster works make smart use of form and colour, edged with retro typography in a perfect reflection of 70s design.

 L’Atelier Mourlot was the largest and most famous lithographic print shop of the 20th century, collaborating with masters like Picasso, Miro and Matisse.
 The artists worked closely with skilled technicians at the Paris studio, producing original lithographic posters to promote their exhibitions.
-In order for the works to reach the widest audience, the artists spent much time and energy on the design of these posters, despite their generally short lifespan.
+Displayed on the city streets of Europe, these works could reach a wide audience.
+Quickly recognising this opportunity, many artists spent considerable time and energy on their poster designs.
 In an exclusive partnership with Galerie Mourlot in New York, we offer a collection of rare posters from the atelier’s archives.

 Picasso became obsessed with the lithographic medium and was prolific in his print creation, amazing the Mourlot team with his innovative experiments.
 He would stay at the Mourlot print workshop for several months at a time, bent over the stones for 12 hours a day, and over the course of 20 years he created nearly 400 lithographs.